learn-software-engineering/learn-software-engineering/content/en/programming/0100-intro/0104-setup-dev-environment.md

 3. **Learning curve**: Some languages are easier to pick up than others.
 It's essential to pick one that matches your experience level and patience.
 4. **Job opportunities**: If you're eyeing a career in programming, researching the job market demand for various languages can be insightful.

 While there are many valuable and potent languages, for the purpose of this course, we've chosen [**Python**](https://www.python.org/).
 This language is renowned for its simplicity and readability, making it ideal for those just starting out.
-Moreover, Python boasts an active community and a wide range of applications, from web development to artificial intelligence[^1].
+Moreover, Python boasts an active community and a wide range of applications, from web development to artificial intelligence.

 ### Installing Python